nguyenphuquang/nakama-docs/docs/cocos2d-x-js-client-guide.md

 ```

 !!!
 Note
-    By default the client uses connection settings "127.0.0.1" and "7350" port to connect to a local Nakama server.
+    By default the client uses connection settings "127.0.0.1" and 7350 port to connect to a local Itme-platform server.

 ```js
 var client = new nakamajs.Client();